-The Islet Biology/Metabolism/Nutrition research group is located in the Endocrinology, Diabetes and Metabolism Division of the Department of Medicine in the newly renovated Colchester Research Facility (CRF), a five-minute drive from the main UVM campus.
+The Islet Biology/Metabolism/Nutrition research group is located in the Endocrinology, Diabetes and Metabolism Division of the Department of Medicine in the Colchester Research Facility (CRF), a five-minute drive from the main UVM campus.

 Our general lab space is equipped with numerous thermocyclers, gel electrophoresis rigs, an ABI qPCR machine, UV and visible light spectrophotometers, a NanoDrop, and several Macintosh and PC networked computers.
-Adjoining the main laboratory area is
+Adjoining the main laboratory area are

 - a state-of-the-art tissue culture facility with separate, dedicated rodent and human tissue rooms and hoods

 - an advanced microscope/imaging facility with microtomy equipment, a digital microslide scanner, inverted and upright fluorescence photomicroscopes, several stereoscopes, a state-of-the-art imaging/morphometry workstation, and several Macintosh G5 imaging workstations

 - a nearby cold room, fully equipped darkroom, and an autoclave room

 - specialized rooms dedicated to radioisotope usage, pancreatic islet isolation, UV light box and gel documentation workstation, a microplate reader, low and medium speed centrifuges, and ultra-low freezers